Timmoth/Fortitude/README.md

 **Why is it called Fortitude?**
 It's named after Operation Fortitude, a WW2 deception campaign, reflecting simulated external behavior.

+**Can I run multiple tests or services in parallel?**
+Yes!
+Fortitude automatically assigns each client a unique port from the configured range.
+This ensures each test or service mock is isolated, preventing port conflicts and enabling true parallel execution.

 ## **Operation Fortitude in history**